triton-vm

 - requires columns “jump destination”

-in both the Processor Table and the Jump Stack Table - (slight) complexity increase in the AIR to take proper care of
+jsdin both the Processor Table and the Jump Stack Table - (slight) complexity increase in the AIR to take proper care of

-, also in both tables - instruction deselectors for the Processor Table might have higher degree[^deselect]
+jsd, also in both tables - instruction deselectors for the Processor Table might have higher degree[^deselect]

-[^deselect]: Since instructions are deselected based on the decomposition of their opcode, the corresponding deselectors do probably not change in degree when dropping recurse
+[^deselect]: Since instructions are deselected based on the decomposition of their opcode, the corresponding deselectors do probably not change in degree when dropping recurse.

-pops it.
+recurse delivers some convenience wrt. not pushing the same jump address to the stack repeatedly, since call-return pops it.
 Let's assess this removal when we write a big enough program to understand the cost of the inconvenience.
 It may be that it's not worth its own constraint polynomials.

 This is stale – closing.